Crawl Space Dehumidifier

 While a regular dehumidifier may work in certain crawl spaces, there are definite advantages to using one specifically designed for a crawl space.

 A dehumidifier works almost like a mini air conditioner.
 An internal fan pulls the warm moist air into the dehumidifier.
 Then, that air is cooled down.
 (If you think back to middle school science, you may remember that cold air can hold less moisture than warm air.)
 That cold air can no longer “hold” the moisture.
 Therefore, the moisture condenses out of the air and becomes water that is pumped out of the unit.
 The drier air blows back out of the dehumidifier into the crawl space.
 The dehumidifier will continue to run and cycle air through it until it receives a signal to stop.
 In most cases, the operation stops when the measured air drops below its target humidity.

 Dehumidifier ratings are based on how many pints of water can be removed from the air in a day.
-For example, the Aprilaire 1820 and Santa Fe Compact70 are both rated as a 70-pint per day dehumidifier.
-This means that they can pull 70 pints of water out of the air if they run for 24 hours.
+This means that a 70 pint per day dehumidifier can pull 70 pints of water out of the air if it runs for 24 hours.
 However, this is only true if the temperature is 80 degrees.
 As the temperature gets colder and colder, the ability for the dehumidifier to get water out of the air gets lower and lower.
 It will continue to run but it won’t be nearly as effective.